LoopCrypto/loop-cli/README.md

   --to-address <value>            Wallet address funds are going to --token-address <value>         Address of the token used as payment --amount <value>                Amount to bill.
 If '--usd' flag is present, specify the amount in USD cents (e.g. 2999 for $29.99).
 If '--usd' flag is not present, specify the native token amount (e.g. 1000000 for 1 USDC).
   --usd                           [Optional] This option should only be included if the amount is denominated in USD cents.
-No value is passed with this option, just '--usd' (default: false)
+No value is passed with this option, just '--usd' when you want 'true'.
+If it is not included, it defaults to 'false'
   -d, --debug                     [Optional] Print debug info (default: false) -h, --help                      display help for command
 ```